 Letter from the State or Tribal Environmental Authority (not included in the three-page limit)

-For an applicant other than a state or Tribal environmental authority, attach a current letter from the appropriate state or Tribal environmental authority (or equivalent state or Tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment and cleanup activities and is planning to apply for FY24 federal Brownfields Grant funds.
-Letters regarding applications from prior years are not acceptable.
+For an applicant other than a State or Tribal environmental authority, attach a current letter from the appropriate State or Tribal environmental authority (or equivalent State or Tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment activities and is planning to apply for FY26 federal Brownfields Grant funds.
+Letters regarding applications from prior years will not be accepted.

-If you are applying for multiple types of grants, you need to receive only one letter from your state or Tribal environmental authority acknowledging the relevant grant activities.
+If you are applying for multiple types of grants, you only need to receive one letter from your State or Tribal environmental authority acknowledging the relevant grant activities.
 However, you must provide a copy of this letter, as an attachment, with each of your applications.
-Please note that general correspondence and documents evidencing state involvement with the project (i.e., state enforcement orders or state notice letters) are not acceptable.
-Coordinate early with your state or Tribal environmental authority in order to allow adequate time for you to obtain the acknowledgment letter and include it in your application.
+Please note that general correspondence and documents evidencing State involvement with the project (i.e., State enforcement orders or State notice letters) will not be accepted.
+Coordinate early with your State or Tribal environmental authority in order to allow adequate time for you to obtain the acknowledgment letter and include it in your application.

 Releasing Copies of Applications

-In concert with EPA’s commitment to conducting business in an open and transparent manner, copies of applications submitted under this solicitation may be made publicly available on EPA's Office of Brownfields and Land Revitalization website or other public website for a period of time after the selected applications are announced.
-EPA recommends that applications not include trade secrets or commercial or financial information that is confidential or privileged, or sensitive information, if disclosed, that would invade another individual’s personal privacy (e.g., an individual’s salary, personal email addresses, etc.).
-However, if such information is included, it will be treated in accordance with 40 CFR § 2.203.
-(Review Section IV.G. for more information.)
+In concert with EPA’s commitment to conducting business in an open and transparent manner, copies of applications submitted under this funding opportunity may be made publicly available on EPA's Office of Brownfields and Land Revitalization website or other public website for approximately 3 months after the selected applications are announced.
+EPA recommends that applications not include conﬁdential business information (CBI) or trade secrets.
+Applicants must not include information that, if disclosed, would invade another individual’s personal privacy (e.g., an individual’s salary, personal email addresses, etc.).

+All CBI claims must be asserted at the time the application is submitted to EPA.
+Applicants must clearly indicate CBI claims by including them on the application or attaching a cover sheet, stamped or typed legend, or another appropriate notice.
+CBI claims should employ language such as “trade secret,” “proprietary,” or “conﬁdential” as per 40 CFR § 2.203(b).
+Indicate which portion(s) of the application you claim has CBI.
+If the application does not include CBI, state ‘n/a’ or ‘not applicable.’

-Clearly indicate which portion(s) of the application you are claiming as confidential, privileged, or sensitive information, or state ‘n/a’ or ‘not applicable’ if the application does not have confidential, privileged, or sensitive information.
-As provided at 40 CFR § 2.203(b) if no claim of confidential treatment accompanies the information when it is received by EPA, it may be made available to the public by EPA without further notice to the submitter.
+Conﬁdential portions of otherwise non-conﬁdential documents should be clearly identiﬁed and may be submitted separately to facilitate identiﬁcation and handling by EPA.
+If conﬁdential treatment is only requested until a certain date or until the occurrence of a certain event, the notice should identify the date or event.
+Information covered by a CBI claim will be treated in accordance with, and disclosed only to the extent, and by means of the procedures, set forth in 40 CFR Part 2, Subpart B. If no CBI accompanies the information when it is received by EPA, it may be made available to the public by EPA without further notice to the submitter.
+See 40 CFR § 2.203(a)(2), 41 Fed.
+Reg.
+36,907.

-IV.E.
-Narrative/Ranking Criteria
+C. Narrative Criteria

 The Narrative (including citations) shall not exceed 12 single-spaced pages.
-Any pages submitted over the page limit will not be evaluated.
+Pages submitted over the page limit will not be evaluated.

-The Narrative must include clear, concise, and factual responses to all ranking criteria and sub-criteria below.
-The Narrative must provide sufficient detail to allow for an evaluation of the merits of the application.
+The Narrative must provide clear, concise, and factual responses to all narrative criteria and sub-criteria below, with sufficient detail to allow for an evaluation of the application’s merits.
 A response to a criterion/sub-criterion that is included in a different section of the Narrative may not be scored as favorably.
 If a criterion does not apply, clearly state this.
 Any criterion left unanswered may result in zero points given for that criterion.
-Responses to the criteria should include the criteria number and title but need not restate the entire text of the criteria.
+Responses should include the criteria number and title but need not restate the entire text of the criteria.